 - Using overly-creative designs or formats that are difficult to read.

-- Not including essential keywords that search programs will be seeking
+- Not including essential keywords that search programs will be indexing

 In conjunction with resume development work, it can also be helpful to discuss how and when to use various networking services.
 Are you familiar with LinkedIn, a Facebook-like network for career contacts?
 Do you know how to set up an email and voicemail service for your job search so that you will not be bothered at home by recruiters?
 Can you locate interest groups that might have leads for you?
 We can discuss these topics as part of the career counseling process.